Graham Cripsey

 Graham Cripsey (born 8 December 1954) is a former professional snooker player and Wall of death rider.
 He turned pro as a snooker player aged 27 and was active as a professional From 1982 to 1996.

 Early life

-Cripsey came from a family of showmen who have been running a ‘Wall of death’ since the 1920s in their hometown of Skegness.
-It is a circular wall for motorcycle tricks.
-At age 12, he became a rider, which cost him a thumb in a riding accident.
+Graham Cripsey was born in Skegness, England, on 8 December 1954.
+With his parents and his brother Gary, Cripsey ran a "Wall of death" business in Skegness.
+He started training to ride the wall aged 13, and took it up when he was 15, continuing for 14 years.
+He fell five times during this time, and lost part of his left thumb in one of the incidents.